Particular/docs.particular.net/servicecontrol/powershell-cmdlets.md

 snippet: new-audit-instance

+> [!NOTE]
-NOTE: The ServiceControl Audit instance must be configured with the transport address of a ServiceControl instance.
+> The ServiceControl Audit instance must be configured with the transport address of a ServiceControl instance.

 ### Removing an instance